vinaya-class/vinaya-class.github.io/src/06-attainments.md

 - knowing that it is a lie, aiming to misrepresent the truth
 - motivated by an evil desire

-Evil desire: that others may think of him as such.
+'Evil desire' here means that he wishes that others may think of him as such, does not have to include wishing harm to fulfil intention.

 **Result:** the understanding of the speaker and the listener.

 The bhikkhu must understand that he is making a claim.

-The listener doesn't have to understand or recognize it.
+The listener doesn't have to understand or recognize the bhikkhu's claim.
+See also *Pc 1* (lying and deceit), where Result is not a factor.

+If the bhikkhu is making a claim in a language which *he knows* that the other person doesn't understand, he is not intending to deceive him.
+If the bhikkhu *doesn't know* that the other person doesn't understand, he would fulfil intention.

 ### Suggested states

 Lay supporters may address a teacher with exaggerated faith: 'May the venerable arahant explain to me...'.

-Suporters may suggest states: 'We would like to invite four sotāpanna monks to start a temple in our town.'
+Supporters may suggest states: 'We would like to invite four sotāpanna monks to start a temple in our town.'

 There is no offense in coming, sitting, etc., as long as the intention is just to accept the invitation and not to imply a claim.